Xi Shi — First Honey Trap in History of China with Mysterious Ending

 Another frequently documented version is that she was put into a bag and thrown into a river.

-Some said this was done by the people of Empire Wu because they blamed her to be the reason for the perishing of their country.
-Some said this was done by King Gou Jian or his queen, both trying to avoid Xi Shi to ruin Empire Yue as well, just like what she did to Wu.
+Others believe this was done by King Gou Jian or his queen, trying to prevent Xi Shi from ruining Empire Yue, just like what she did to Wu.

-Meanwhile, there has been another saying that most people would like to believe, in which the minister who found and trained Xi Shi into a honey trap, quit his job and took her away.
+Meanwhile, there is another saying that most people would like to believe, in which the minister named Fan Li, who found and trained Xi Shi to participate in this honey trap, quit his job and took her away.

-After they both completed their mission of assisting their king to revenge and defeat Wu, they changed their names, buried their past, and traveled around other states together since then.
+After they both completed their mission of assisting their king in revenging and defeating Wu, they changed their names, buried their past, and traveled around other states since then.

 You Might Also Like: